xxsl/HiddenWall/README.md

 If you want generate a kernel module following your YAML file of rules, follow that command:

 ```
-$ python3 WallGen.py --template template/wall.c -r rules/server.yaml
+$ python3 WallGen.py --template template/hiddenwall.c -r rules/server.yaml
 ```
-This generate a generic module with rules of server.yaml, if you want to use another template like "hiddenwall.c", the module run on hidden mode. is not visible to "# lsmod" for example.
+This generate a generic module with rules of server.yaml, if you want to use another template you can use "wall.c", so template module "hiddenwall" have option to run on hidden mode(is not visible to "# lsmod" for example).